Section context

 Late submission (return-filing) civil penalties: enabled through

-Revenue Authority Act regulations, capped per day and with
+Act regulations, capped per day and with

 waiver/refund provisions depending on fault.

-Late payment penalties: e.g., VAT s 39 imposes a penalty equal to the unpaid tax when not paid within
+39 imposes a penalty equal to the

 the period allowed.

-Understatement/default/omission penalties (“additional tax”): e.g., Income Tax Act s 46 imposes additional tax based on the tax shortfall or on the
+Understatement/default/omission penalties (“additional tax”): e.g., Income Tax Act section 46 imposes additional

 tax chargeable for default in filing, with repeat‑offence escalation and